Home

 The widespread poverty in India is one of the most detrimental factors behind child labour in the nation.
 Most families that fall below the poverty line struggle to make ends meet.
 Therefore, even the youngest child in the family is expected to support the family financially.

-Besides, these kids are pushed forcibly to work in poor working conditions, often in agriculture, factories, or domestic help.
+Besides, these kids are pushed forcibly to work in poor working conditions, often in agriculture, factories, or domestic work.
 Nevertheless, there is a lack of easy access to education due to high education costs, inadequate infrastructure, or the societal pressure to give priority to earning over schooling.
 This even results in kids working at very low wages and for extended hours to meet the immediate needs of their families.

 The vicious cycle of poverty is never-ending, and neither is child labour unless people come together and understand the negative impact child labour has on developing nations.

 Besides, the traditional norms that kids should be pushed into earning from a young age have made things even worse.
-Despite the laws in India prohibiting such acts of exploitation of children, there’s still a need for effective enforcement of such laws in reality.
+Despite the laws in India prohibiting such acts of exploitation of children, there is still a need for effective enforcement of such laws in reality.
 This continued exploitation of child labour in India is the result of prevalent loopholes in the system that allow for the perpetuation of child labour.

 Efforts Taken By The Indian Government To Address Child Labour